mrimlinger/bugslife/README.md

 The default mode is Final.

-Through the UI you can open a simulation text file, save the current state of the simulation, start/stop the simulation, record the simulation (plots with gnuplots), and control food generation.
+Through the UI you can open a simulation text file, save the current state of the simulation, start/stop the simulation, record the simulation and control food generation.
+The record files (`.dat`) can be plotted with `gnuplot` using `plot "out.dat" using 1:2 with lines,"out.dat" using 1:3 with lines, "out.dat" using 1:4 with lines,"out.dat"`

 ![Alt](pic_3.png)